Pratham07777/Cryptocurrency-Liquidity-Prediction-for-Market-Stability/README.md

 # Cryptocurrency Liquidity Prediction for Market Stability

-Machine learning project to predict cryptocurrency liquidity using market data such as price, trading volume, and market capitalization.

----

 ## Overview

+This project aims to predict cryptocurrency liquidity using machine learning techniques based on market data such as price, trading volume, and market capitalization.

-Cryptocurrency markets are highly volatile.
-Liquidity determines how easily assets can be traded without impacting price.
-This project builds a machine learning model to estimate liquidity and analyze market stability.
+Liquidity plays a critical role in market stability, as it determines how easily assets can be traded without significantly affecting their price.
+This project demonstrates how machine learning can be used to estimate liquidity and analyze market behavior.

 ---